jamesec/jamesec.github.io/o/obsidian_pdf.md

 Then export using “Better Export PDF”, and make sure to turn on “Display Footer”.

-**Update**: I found that the latest 2.x version of the “Better Export PDF” plugin doesn’t work well when exporting PDFs with CJK fonts.
-(CJK means Chinese, Japanese, and Korean characters.)
+**Update**: I found that the latest 2.x version of the “Better Export PDF” plugin doesn’t work well when exporting PDFs with CJK (Chinese, Japanese, and Korean) characters.

-So if you want to export PDFs with CJK fonts, don’t update this plugin in your Obsidian app.
+So if you want to export PDFs with CJK characters, don’t update this plugin in your Obsidian app.

 If you’ve already updated it, you can
 - back up your settings first, such as your footer-style CSS,